ajtock/NGS_intro_Cambridge_SysBio/README.md

 In the above output, you will see the `-o --outdir` option, which allows you to specify an output directory to which the FastQC results will be written.
 However, this directory must exist before running FastQC, so we'd better make it if we want to make use of this option.
-The -p option in the `mkdir` command below allows us to make a directory containing subdirectories.
+The `-p` option in the `mkdir` command below allows us to make a new directory containing subdirectories.

 ```
 mkdir -p results/fastqc/raw_reads
 ```

 Now let's run FastQC on each of our two gzip-compressed FASTQ files located in the `fastq/` directory by using the `*.fastq.gz` wildcard.
+Compressed or uncompressed files can be provided as inputs.

 ```
 fastqc --outdir results/fastqc/raw_reads \
        fastq/*.fastq.gz
 ```

-Progress made by FastQC on analysing each file will be printed to the screen.
+Progress made by FastQC on analysing each file will be printed to screen.

 ### Output:
 ```